nx-lr/32chars-js/README.md

 #### Decimal digit substrings

 Anything that is not a symbol is encoded as bijective, to and from strings of different character sets with `BigInt` as an intermediate data type.
-All the encoded values are stored with the 31 characters in an arbitrary order (`` _$-,;:!?.@*/&#%^+<=>|~()[]{}'"` ``).
+All the encoded values are stored with the 31 characters, with the quoting characters appended at the back (`` _$-,;:!?.@*/&#%^+<=>|~()[]{}'"` ``).

-Numeric-only substrings are decoded straight from base-32, and then converted into strings, wrapping the resultant `BigInt` inside a template literal thereby stripping its `n` suffix.
+Numeric-only substrings are decoded straight from base-31, and then converted into strings, wrapping the resultant `BigInt` inside a template literal to strip off its `n` suffix.
 All tokens that fall under this category have the categorical name `Digit`.

 #### Alphanumeric substrings

 Alphanumeric substrings follow the same rules as numbers.
-Zero-padded numeric strings are considered _alphanumeric_ since all leading zeroes are stripped.
-All tokens that fall under this category have the categorical name `Alnum`.
+Zero-padded numeric strings are considered in this category since all leading zeroes are stripped.
+All tokens here have the categorical name `Alnum`.

-They are converted from `BigInt` values except this time from a constant digit string, which is the concatenation of Python's string constants `string.digits` and `string.ascii_letters`, or the first 62 digits of `base64`, and then hashed with the 31 characters in code point order, since it can be generated from the methods `Number#toString` and `String#toUpperCase`.
+They are converted from `BigInt` values, except this time from a constant digit string, which is the concatenation of Python's string constants `string.digits` and `string.ascii_letters`, or the first 62 digits of `base64`, and then hashed with the 31 characters in code point order, since it can be generated from the methods `Number.toString` and `String.toUpperCase`.
 This string,

 <!-- prettier-ignore -->
 ```js